ParallelUniv3rse/kb-adaa-wiki/Migration-to-new-api-portal.md

 - Api key header is mandatory and renamed from `x-api-key` to `apiKey`.
 - Now each api has its own apiKey.
 It cannot be used for other API.
 - Generate new apiKey and put your app.
+Fill header (apiKey) without "Bearer" prefix.
 - The section contacts.email in the "body" part of the request is mandatory
 - New url: <https://client-registration.api-gateway.kb.cz/v2>.
 - v1 will be operational until 31.1.2024.